Posterior Conformal Prediction: Empirical performance

-\Cref{fig:sim_1_interval} depicts the test responses in grey, along with their prediction intervals. \Cref{fig:sim_1_coverage} shows the local average coverage rates of the conformal prediction methods over the 250 nearest test points based on the feature $V$.
-SCP computes intervals without using the feature $V$, resulting in a local coverage rate deviating significantly from the target rate of 0.9.
-SCP+CC computes intervals using a linear quantile regression model of the residuals.
-These intervals lose coverage when the model fails to capture the nonlinear changes in the conditional residual distribution.
-RLCP also suffers coverage loss, which shows that matching all the features may overlook the variations primarily caused by the first feature $V$.
-In comparison, PCP maintains a coverage rate near 0.9 by effectively modelling the smooth variation in the conditional residual distribution.
-The hyperparameter selection method in \Cref{sect:hyper} chooses the number $K=3$ of cluster distributions and the precision parameter $m =276$ to construct the PCP intervals. \Cref{fig:pi_sim1} shows that the PCP (local average) membership probabilities vary smoothly over $V$ while fluctuating randomly over $W$.
-This indicates that our mixture model identifies $V$ as the key feature driving the changes in the conditional residual distribution.
-In \Cref{sect:synthetic_data}, we demonstrate PCP can also deal with nonsmooth variations in the second setting of our experiment.
+\Cref{fig:sim_1_coverage} shows the local average coverage rates of four conformal prediction methods over the feature $V$, computed using the 250 nearest test points.
+PCP is the only method that maintains a coverage rate close to the target level $1-\alpha=0.9$ across the range of $V$.
+In contrast, SCP constructs intervals without using the feature $V$, and its local coverage rate deviates substantially from 0.9.
+SCP+CC constructs intervals using a linear quantile regression model for the residuals, and loses coverage for small and large values of $V$, where the model fails to capture the nonlinear changes in the conditional residual distribution.
+RLCP also suffers coverage loss, suggesting that matching on all features may overlook the residual variation driven by $V$.

+For a closer look, \Cref{fig:sim_1_interval} visualizes the test responses in grey together with the corresponding prediction intervals.
+In \Cref{fig:sim_1_RCLP}, the RLCP intervals fluctuate irregularly across adjacent values of $V$, moving repeatedly in and out of the cloud of grey points.
+By contrast, in \Cref{fig:sim_1_PCP}, the PCP intervals track the local spread of the grey points more closely.
+This behavior can be attributed to the PCP hyperparameters \((J,m)=(3,276)\) selected by the procedure in \Cref{sect:hyper}. \Cref{fig:pi_sim1} (the same type of plot as \Cref{fig:g4}) shows that the membership probabilities of PCP vary smoothly over $V$ while fluctuating randomly over the second feature $W$ in $X$.
+This suggests that the mixture model in PCP identifies $V$ as the main feature governing the conditional residual distribution, allowing PCP to adapt its interval length to the systematic residual variation along $V$.
+In \Cref{sect:synthetic_data}, we further show that PCP can also handle nonsmooth variations.

-\subsubsection{Experiments on real data}
+\subsection{Experiments on real data}